About The Surgery

 2) The surgeon draws underlying muscle and tissue together and stitches them, thereby narrowing the waistline and strengthening the abdominal wall.

 3) Abdominal skin is drawn down and excess is removed.
 With complete abdominoplasty, a new opening is cut for the navel.
 Both incisions are stitched closed.

 Preparing for your surgery

-Depending on your age and family history, your surgeon may require you to have a mammogram (breast x-ray) before surgery.
-You’ll also get specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins and medications.
+Your surgeon will give you specific instructions on how too prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins and medications.

 Where your surgery will be performed